-Nadia: Yeah.
+The Pasta Queen: Yeah.
 Well, thank you guys.
 I really appreciate it.
 And love you back.
 I’m feeling it.
 I’m feeling it.

 David: Yeah.
 Good.
 Feel the love.

-Nadia: I love the fact that I can create a little bit of different type of content for each platform.
+The Pasta Queen: I love the fact that I can create a little bit of different type of content for each platform.
 I love Instagram because a lot of the times you’ll see my stories and I put like little bloopers, behind the scenes.

 David: Yes.
 Yep.